NeilJustice/FileRevisor/README.md

 A Jenkins Blue Ocean build pipeline builds the following FileRevisor Jenkins jobs on Windows 10:

 ![Jenkins Jobs That Compile FileRevisor On Windows](Screenshots/WindowsJenkinsJobsForFileRevisor.png)

+## FileRevisor Code Structure As It Appears In VS Code

 ## How To Build Binary filerevisor On Linux With Clang